 Objective 4: Evaluate algorithms in Real Test Beds

-There are three core scientific work packages (WP2, 3 and 4) in which the scientific objectives are addressed.
-Subsequently, there are two technical work packages, WP1 and 5, that are primarily concerned with establishing the test bed and necessary infrastructure to support the scientific work packages.
+There are two core scientific work packages (WP2 and 3) in which the scientific objectives are addressed.
+Subsequently, there are three technical work packages, WP1, 4 and 5, that are primarily concerned with establishing the test bed and necessary infrastructure to support the scientific work packages.
 There are direct dependencies between the WPs where results and experience are transferred between the domains in addition to the knowledge sharing that takes place in WP1 and WP5.

 WP1: IoT infrastructure and Sensors

 Work Package leader: Nicolas Tsiftes (SICS Swedish ICT)

 Partners involved: SICS Swedish ICT, Mälardalen University College, Örebro University

 This work package is responsible for setting up the basic IoT infrastructure used in an E-care@home domain.
 It is tightly linked with the work package on Test beds and Evaluation (WP5) and Experimental Platform (WP4).
 WP1 is a supporting work package for the two main scientific work packages (WP 2 and 3) and ensures that the algorithmic developments are feasible for operation in real contexts of an IoT enhanced home.

 WP2: Context Aware Data Processing and Reasoning